veselosky/bluebucket/content/p0-goals.md

 ## Phase 2

+In phase 2, we will produce a metadata index that allows us to perform queries over all our data.
+We'll use that index to generate index pages and feeds.

+* The system generates index pages pointing to all the posts.
+* The system generates an RSS feed of recent updates.

+## Phase 3

-In phase 2 we will add a publishing API to our system, so that we can use tools aside from our command line client to get content into our Library.
+In phase 3 we will add a publishing API to our system, so that we can use tools aside from our command line client to get content into our Library.
 Importantly, we want to be able to use generic tools, without giving them access to our AWS credentials.
 We do, however, want to restrict access to authorized curators, so we will provide an authentication system.

-## Phase 3
+## Phase 4

 With the publishing API in place, we will use it to add some friendlier content production tools to our system, and we will start to look a little less like a